 - Now add your grated parmesan, 1 egg, garlic powder, salt and pepper.

 - Once your ricotta has let out a little moisture, add that to your bowl of ingredients and mix well and set aside.

 - Take your other egg and crack it into a small bowl and whisk it with a fork and then set aside.
-This is your egg wash for the puff pastry that you will add before baking.
+This is your egg wash for the puff pastry that you will add to seal the calzones and to brush on top of them before baking.

 - Grab one sheet of your puff pastry and take it out of the package and place on to a lightly floured surface.
 You will work with one sheet a time to keep the puff pastry cold.

 - Gently roll out your puff pastry into a 12 inch x 12 inch square.

 - Now with a sharp knife, cut your puff pastry into even 4 inch squares. you should get about 12 squares per sheet.
 It does not need to be perfect.